 What gives the breast its shape?

-The breast consists of milk ducts and glands, surrounded by fatty tissue that provides its shape and soft feel.
-Situated beneath the breast is the pectoralis major muscle.
-The skin envelope surrounds the breast mound and the nipple areola complex connects to the underlying system of milk ducts.
+The breast is composed of milk ducts and glands, encased by fatty tissue which gives it its shape and softness.
+Below this lies the pectoralis major muscle.
+The skin envelope envelops the breast mound, while the areola-nipple complex connects to the underlying network of milk ducts.

-Before undergoing breast reduction surgery, all patients will need a pre-operative consultation.
-At this time, we review your medical history and perform an examination to ascertain if you are indeed a candidate for a breast reduction mammoplasty.
+Before undergoing mammoplasty reduction, all patients will need a pre-operative consultation.
+At this time, we review your health history and perform a medical evaluation to ascertain if you are indeed a candidate for a breast reduction mammoplasty.
 We then send the relevant history and examination findings to your insurance carrier to determine coverage for the procedure.
 It is our experience that their insurance carrier approves approximately 80% of our candidates for this procedure.
-Also during your initial consultation, we discuss the procedure, the recovery and the expected outcome with each patient.
+Also during your initial consultation, we discuss the procedure, the recovery, and the expected outcome with each patient.

 All patients must undergo a pre-authorization evaluation prior to the breast reduction procedure.
 Our office will submit a letter for that purpose to your insurance carrier.
-Those patients that have demonstrated an attempt of conservation treatment for their symptoms generally have a higher chance of obtaining insurance coverage for breast reduction.
+Those patients that have demonstrated an attempt at conservative treatment for their symptoms generally have a higher chance of obtaining insurance coverage for mammoplasty surgery.

 Hand splints, physical therapy, anti-inflammatory medications